tooth2/2D-Collision-Prevention/README.md

 Implemented Brute Force and FLANN matching algorithm as well as nearest neighbor and k-nearest neighbor selection which are selectable using the respective strings `matcherType` and `selectorType` .
 In order to use these parameters, set the string to use Brute-Force matching combined with Nearest-Neighbor selection or k-nn selection and use FLANN instead of Brute-Force matching
 * `matcherType` : "MAT_BF" , "MAT_FLANN"
     * As for Binary Matcher ("MAT_BF"), since `SIFT` is HOA fmaily descriptors, so that `cv::NORM_L2` is used and the others are binary string based descriptors so that `cv::NORM_HAMMING` is used for as distance measurement parameter `normType`.
-Detailes are guided in the [OpenCV documentation] (https://docs.opencv.org/master/dc/dc3/tutorial_py_matcher.html)
+For Binary matching, the details are described in the [OpenCV documentation](https://docs.opencv.org/master/dc/dc3/tutorial_py_matcher.html)
     * As for FLANN matching algorithm ("MAT_FLANN"), conversion binary descriptors to floating point is added due to a bug in current OpenCV version
 * `selectorType`: "SEL_NN", "SEL_KNN"